Pays de la Loire: Departments and former province

 Thus the name of the region, chosen by the French central government, was not based on history, but a postwar creation of purely geographical reference: Pays ("lands") de la Loire ("of the Loire").

 The Loire Valley, which is a UNESCO listed World Heritage Site since 2000, is located both in the administrative regions of Pays de la Loire and Centre-Val de Loire.
 The majority of the châteaux of the Loire Valley such as Montsoreau, Angers, Saumur or Brézé in Pays de la Loire are located in the Maine-et-Loire department, Pays de la Loire has numerous prominent monuments, such as the castles of Laval, and the Nantes Château des Ducs de Bretagne, the Royal Fontevraud Abbey (the widest monastic ensemble in Europe), and the old city of Le Mans.
 It also has many natural parks such as the Brière and the Marsh of Poitou.

 Demography

 Evolution of the population listed by departments:

 A steep increase in the population was seen particularly as people migrated from all over France to the Loire region due to the rise of Nantes to prominence.

 Economy

 The gross domestic product (GDP) of the region was €119.1 billion in 2018, accounting for 5.1% of French economic output.
 GDP per capita adjusted for purchasing power was €28,200 or 94% of the EU27 average in the same year.
 The GDP per employee was 102% of the EU average.

+Transport

+The region's main airport is Nantes Atlantique Airport which provides most domestic and international destinations.